apache/superset/UPDATING.md

 ## Next

+* [10590](https://github.com/apache/incubator-superset/pull/10590): Breaking change: this PR will convert iframe chart into dashboard markdown component, and remove all `iframe`, `separator`, and `markup` slices (and support) from Superset.
+If you have important data in those slices, please backup manually.

 * [10562](https://github.com/apache/incubator-superset/pull/10562): EMAIL_REPORTS_WEBDRIVER is deprecated use WEBDRIVER_TYPE instead.

 * [10567](https://github.com/apache/incubator-superset/pull/10567): Default WEBDRIVER_OPTION_ARGS are Chrome-specific.
 If you're using FF, should be `--headless` only